What are the library hours?

 Where are the STACKS?

-The STACKS, also known as the Main Reading Room, hold most of the book Collection and are located downstairs.
-The Collection is organized by the Library of Congress (LC) Classification System, a series of letters and numbers.
+The STACKS, also known as the Main Reading Room, hold most of our collection and are located at the back of the library on the lower level of the Schroeder Library and Learning Commons.
+The collection is organized by the Library of Congress (LC) Classification System, a series of letters and numbers.
 The ends of the shelves are labeled to help you search.
-See the Library Map to find where your book may be or ask for help at the Circulation or Reference Desk.
+See the Library Map to find where your book may be or ask for help at the Circulation.

 When are my books due?

-You can also check the status of your materials online.
-Click the 'My Account' link on the menu.
-Click the 'Review My Account' link.
-Type in your E# I.D. and PIN (password).
+Books circulate for 4 weeks.
+Check your receipt.
+You can also check the status of your materials from OneSearch.
+Click the 'Sign In' link in the upper right-hand corner of the page.
+Log in using your E# and Blackboard password.
 A list will appear with all the books you have checked out and their due dates.

 How do I renew books?

-You can renew books one of two ways (see 'Using the CU Library Resources'):
+You can renew books one of two ways:

-- You can renew your books yourself online.
-Click the 'My Account' button at the top menu.
-Then, click the 'Renew My Materials' link.
-Type in your User E# ID and PIN (the last 4 digits of your E#).
+• You can renew your books yourself from OneSearch.
+Click the 'Sign In' button in the upper right-hand corner of the page.
+Log in using your E# and Blackboard password.
 A list will appear with all the books you have checked out and their due dates.
 Click on "Renew" next to any item to renew it.
 There is only one renewal per item.

 What do I do if you don't have a book I really need?